9001/copyparty/bin/mtag/README.md

 * [audio-bpm.py](./audio-bpm.py) detects the BPM of music using the BeatRoot Vamp Plugin; imports GPL2
 * [audio-key.py](./audio-key.py) detects the melodic key of music using the Mixxx fork of keyfinder; imports GPL3

+# dependencies

 run [`install-deps.sh`](install-deps.sh) to build/install most dependencies required by these programs (supports windows/linux/macos)

+*alternatively* (or preferably) use packages from your distro instead, then you'll need at least these:

+* from distro: `numpy vamp-plugin-sdk beatroot-vamp mixxx-keyfinder ffmpeg`
+* from pypy: `keyfinder vamp`

 # usage from copyparty